Edward Winslow: Death and memorial of Winslow

 Winslow is reported to have been buried at sea in the Caribbean somewhere between Hispaniola and Jamaica, sometime after May 7, 1655.
 Winslow Cemetery in Marshfield, Massachusetts has a stone monument to "The Settlers of Green Harbor Marshfield" with the name of Edward Winslow and his wife Susanna and many others.
 This includes the names of Susanna's sons Resolved and Peregrine White and their wives.
 Also in Winslow Cemetery is a memorial stone with plaque stating "Edward Winslow, Founder of Marshfield".
+An elementary school known as the Governor Edward Winslow School or "GWS", is also in Green Harbor, Marshfield, and bears his name in remembrance nearby his historical home.

 Works

 His writings, though fragmentary, are of the greatest value to the history of the Plymouth colony.
 They include: